saaguero/ckad-notes/README.md

 - Important ones in `pod.spec.securityContext`:
   - `fsGroup`: A special supplemental group that applies to all containers in a pod.
 Some `volumes` allow the Kubelet to change the ownership of that volume to be owned by the pod: 1.
 The owning GID will be the FSGroup 2.
 The setgid bit is set (new files created in the volume will be owned by FSGroup) 3.
 The permission bits are OR'd with rw-rw---- If unset, the Kubelet will not modify the ownership and permissions of any volume.
   - `runAsGroup`: The GID to run the entrypoint of the container process.
 Uses runtime default if unset, usualy root (0).
+  - `runAsUser`: The UID to run the entrypoint of the container process.
+Defaults to user specified in image metadata if unspecified.
   - `runAsNonRoot`: Indicates that the container must run as a non-root user.
 If `true`, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
   - `seLinuxOptions`: The SELinux context to be applied to all containers.
   - `supplementalGroups`: A list of groups applied to the first process run in each container, in addition to the container's primary GID.